 -Height/Weight and waist measurement are also factored

 The FA is done once per semester and scored based on the standard Air Force scoring system.
-The scoring system can be viewed here, or downloaded from the left.
+The scoring system can be downloaded from the left.

 The Air Force Officer Qualifying Test (AFOQT) is a standardized test that measures verbal and math aptitude (similar to the SAT and ACT) as well as additional aptitudes relevant to specific career fields (e.g., perceptual speed, spatial rotation, aviation knowledge).
 This is an individual test.
 Group study and sharing of any study materials or information is not allowed.

 For more information about the AFOQT, click here to visit the Air Force ROTC AFOQT page.